Dressings

 • Ensure the miso paste is certified gluten-free some varieties contain barley

-– If you prefer a low-calorie version:
+– For a low-calorie version:

 • Reduce oil content by half and replace with water or dashi stock